spezzano/academic-website/content/home/experience.md

   date_end = "2018-09-30"
   description = """

-  Study of an immersed boundary model for high Reynolds flows and application to aeroelastic simulations of wind turbine blades.
+  Development and validation of an immersed boundary solver for turbulent flows on parallel octree grids.
+Application to aeroelastic simulations of wind turbine blades.
   """

  [[experience]]